RuiFSP/100-days-of-code/r1-log.md

    - with pandas
  - Library: [Pandas](https://pandas.pydata.org/)
    - commonly use to data analysis for its functionality
-   - feching data from a csv
+   - fetching data from a csv
    - grab summary statistics using panda, count, max, min, etc..
    - creating dataframes from a list or dictionary <b>pandas.DataFrame(arg)</b>
    - converting dataframes to csv